Risks for lung cancer

 Genetic mutations

-Research shows that some families have a strong history of lung cancer, which may mean that they have a mutation in a certain gene that may cause lung cancer.
+Some families have a strong history of lung cancer, which may mean that they have a change (mutation) in a certain gene that may cause lung cancer.
 Researchers are trying to find out if a specific gene or genes may increase the risk for lung cancer.
-Studies are also trying to find very small changes in genes (called genetic polymorphisms) that may increase the risk for lung cancer or make people, especially non-smokers, more sensitive to known risks for lung cancer.
+Studies are also trying to find very small changes in genes (called genetic polymorphisms) that may increase the risk for lung cancer or make people, especially people who don’t smoke, more sensitive to known risks for lung cancer.

 Smoking cannabis